-- Melt your white chocolate in a small microwavable (I use glass) bowl, on medium heat at 30 second bursts, stirring between each until just melted and smooth (or place the bowl over a saucepan of simmering water, stirring frequently).
+- Melt your white chocolate in a small microwavable (I use glass) bowl, on medium heat at 30 second bursts, stirring between each until just melted and smooth (or place the bowl over a saucepan of just-simmering water, stirring frequently).

 - Use a spoon to drizzle about half the chocolate over the top of the biscuit cake.

 - Add a little yellow/orange food colouring paste to the remaining chocolate and mix thoroughly, then drizzle this over the cake as well.

 - Whilst the chocolate is still unset, top with mini Creme Egg halves and a sprinkle of grated dark chocolate.

 Gluten free Crème Egg Biscuit Cake shared with :